 The “Finance and Economics Division” is by far Columbia Business School's largest division, and offers almost half of all the courses at the school.
 Columbia's proximity to Wall Street means that students don't have to go far to network with financial executives.
-Of the MBA class of 2017, over 34 percent of students went into roles in the financial services industry (including investment banking, hedge funds, private equity firms, and other parts of the industry).
-In 2017, the school launched a five-month online certificate in Corporate Finance.View School Profile
+Of the MBA class of 2020, over 33 percent of students went into roles in the financial services industry (including investment banking, hedge funds, private equity firms, and other parts of the industry).
+The school also offers a five-month online certificate in Corporate Finance.View School Profile

 In any particular year, up to 40 percent of MBA graduates go into the financial industry.
 Finance-minded students can choose to pursue Booth's long-standing Finance concentration, or drill deeper into the theories with a unique specialization in “Analytic Finance.”
 Booth’s Fama-Miller Center produces a range of research in financial topics.View School Profile

-Where some MBA programs offer a single concentration in finance, NYU Stern offers six, including a specialization in FinTech that was launched in 2016.
+Where some MBA programs offer a single concentration in finance, NYU Stern offers six, including a specialization in Financial Technology—“FinTech”—that was launched in 2016.
 Students regularly go on to land finance jobs with the Federal Reserve Bank and Nomura Securities, as well as into a wide range of corporate finance roles.
-Some 32 percent of the class of 2017 went into careers in financial services, in industries like investment banking and private equity.View School Profile
+Over 33 percent of the class of 2020 went into careers in financial services, in industries like investment banking and private equity.View School Profile

-Of Wharton's MBA class of 2017, over 37 percent of graduates went into financial services companies, including large firms like J.P.
+Of Wharton's MBA class of 2020, 36 percent of graduates went into financial services companies, including large firms like J.P.
 Morgan, Credit Suisse, and Goldman Sachs.
+A growing percentage has also been going into firms specializing in financial technology—FinTech—as well.
 MBA students can choose to pursue the school's popular concentration in Finance and build a network through its Finance Club.View School Profile

 A Tube ride away from the London Stock Exchange, London Business School is at the heart of one of the world's most active financial centers.
 The school offers a robust range of finance electives, including classes in derivatives and hedge funds.
-Some 25 percent of 2016 LBS MBAs went into finance-related industries.
+Over one-fifth of 2020 LBS MBAs went into finance-related industries.
 Goldman Sachs and citi are among the school’s top recruiters.View School Profile

 Hong Kong—one of the world’s financial centers—is a great place to do an MBA in Finance.
 As part of the program, students can also study for four months in other financial centers like New York or London, with partner schools LBS and Columbia.
 In recent years, over 30 percent of graduating MBAs have gone into the financial services industry, many landing jobs in some of Hong Kong’s biggest financial firms.View School Profile